ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 }
 ```

-For the tea clearing challenge, first add the following case to the array of tests we process
+For the tea clearing challenge, first add the following case to the array of tests:

 ```TypeScript
   {